colindean/plaintextaccounting_workshop/0600_ledger-autosync.md

 ## The tedium: categorizing transactions using accounts in your account tree {#sec:categorizing}

 Now that you've got some data, you're onto the tedious task of categorizing transactions by replacing the `Equity:Unknown` account with something meaningful.
+If you need an idea of some accounts to use, see @sec:fin_acct_ref, which contains a list of accounts this author has used in some form.

 Don't worry too much about formatting.
 We'll use `ledger` itself to reformat and sort the transactions you're modifying.